Set up a limited company in the UK: options and costs explained

 8 things you need before you set up a limited company

-Before you start the incorporation process, you will need to have some specific information to hand.
+Before you start the incorporation process, you will need some specific information.

-Most companies have shareholders, however you may also set up a company limited by guarantee (such as a charity, or club, for example).
-This guide is aimed at those limited by shares.
+• You may also set up a company limited by guarantee (e.g., charity or club).
+This guide focuses on companies limited by shares.

 1. Limited company name